 Fake and negative reviews targeting your business can cause a significant damage to you and your company’s reputation and business.
 The good news, you don’t have to pay Yelp to remove false and defamatory reviews.
 The bad news, removing content and reviews from Yelp often requires a substantial amount of time, proof, and legal work.

 If you are looking to help protect your business’s reputation and longevity in the market, the Internet defamation attorneys of Minc Law will fight to protect your business from fake and defamatory Yelp reviews.
-To schedule a free, no-obligation initial consultation, call (216) 373-7706 , or schedule a meeting by filling out our online contact form.
+To schedule a free, no-obligation initial consultation with an intake specialist, call (216) 373-7706 , or schedule a meeting by filling out our online contact form.